jamesaustinmiley/Ticket-Lifecycle/README.md

 <br />

 <p>
 Log in to osTicket as a Help Desk Agent (John) to observe and set the ticket's properties.
 At first, you will notice that John is only allowed to view the ticket and not make changes.
 Make sure that John, who is a member of the Support Department, is granted All Access so that you can set ticket properties.
-As John, update the Priority Level, SLA plan, Help Topic, Department, and assign the ticket to Jane.
+As John, you will update the Priority Level, SLA plan, Help Topic, Department, and assign the ticket to Jane, a member of the SysAdmins department with administrative privileges, after determining that the ticket needs to be passed along to someone in a higher department.
 </p>
 <p>
 <img src="https://imgur.com/OmbEz2H.png" alt="New Ticket"/>